BalagurovaA/SQL_Bootcamp/Day_00/README.md

 ## Preamble

 ![D01_01](misc/images/D01_01.png)

-Standards are everywhere, and Relational Databases are also under control as well :-).
-To be honest between us, more restricted SQL standards were at the beginning of 2000 years.
-Actually when the “Big Data” pattern was born, Relational Databases had their own way to realize this pattern and therefore standards are more... lightweight right now.

 ![D01_02](misc/images/D01_02.png)

 Please take a look at some SQL standards below and try to think about the future of Relational Databases.